MPs investigate fast fashion climate crisis

 That is not the only problem.
 The cheap materials that many of these items are made from release thousands of tiny fibres when washed.
 Very large amounts of these fibres end up in the ocean where they can poison fish that mistake them for food.

 Many people think our throwaway culture is to blame, arguing that people should stop buying so much cheap clothing that ends up being wasted.

 Should we own fewer clothes?

 It is not as simple as that.
-As young people grow up, it is good for them try out different clothes.
-Fashion is constantly changing too and people feel pressure to keep up with the latest trends.
+As young people grow up, it is good for them try out different styles.
+Fashion is constantly changing too and people feel under pressure to keep up with the latest trends.
 Also, cheap clothing is extremely useful for those on a budget — we should not think badly of people who want to save their hard-earned money.

 - Is it wrong to buy a T-shirt for £2?

 - Think about all the clothes you currently own.
 As a percentage, how many of these items do you no longer wear?
 Discuss with your classmates.
 Did you come up with similar percentages?
-Think of some ways in which you could dispose of your unwanted clothes in a sustainable way.
+Think of some ways in which you could get rid of your unwanted clothes in a sustainable way.

 Some People Say...

 “Buy less.
 Choose well.
 Make it last.
 Quality, not quantity.
 Everybody’s buying far too many clothes.”Vivienne Westwood

 What do you think?